Parameter uncertainties in weighted unbinned maximum likelihood fits: Examples

 The conventional fit describing the background component in the decay time explicitly instead of using {\it sWeights} also shows good behaviour, as expected.
 When the background distribution is known, a conventional fit is generally advantageous as it has improved sensitivity due to the additional available information.
-For this example, where the background pollution and parameter correlations are large, the parameter sensitivity is significantly improved when using the conventional (unweighted) fit.
+For this example, where the background pollution and parameter correlations are large, the parameter sensitivity is significantly improved when using the conventional (unweighted) fit, as shown by the relative efficiencies given in Tabs.~\ref{tab:pullsa} and~\ref{tab:pullsb}.